Utpal Das: Television

-In parallel with his later film roles, Das has featured in Assamese television serials: Niyoror Phool (News Live Channel), Anuradha (News Live Channel), Tumi Dusokute Kajol Loley (Rang Channel), Moromor Anuradha (Rengoni), and Auxir Jonak (Rang).
+Parallel to his later film roles, Das has featured in Assamese television serials: Niyoror Phool (News Live Channel), Anuradha (News Live Channel), Tumi Dusokute Kajol Loley (Rang Channel), Moromor Anuradha (Rengoni), and Auxir Jonak (Rang).

 Theatre

 During 2013–2014, Das starred in theatre productions by the touring company Brindabon Theatre, which completed an extensive tour of Assam.
 He was involved with Theatre Surjya as the lead actor in the session 2018-19.